-Carol and John are 50/50 shareholders in an S Corp and they both work in the business.
+Here's an example: Carol and John are 50/50 shareholders in an S Corp and they both work as employees in managing the business.
 Their net profit last year was $250,000.
 They would like to split the profits and take them as a distribution, to avoid self-employment tax, but since they work in the corporation, they must first take a "reasonable" salary.

 - Training and experience